yashaswinitv/portfolio/README.md

 ## 🎓 Education

 - **Master of Science in Data Science** - Queen Mary University of London
-- **Bachelor of Engineering in Computer Science** - Your Undergraduate University
+- **Bachelor of Engineering in Computer Science** - Mysore Royal Institute of Technology

 ---